-If you're going to Menorca with children, you can't miss Es Grau Beach, a wondeful beach which is very shallow, so we can relax on the beach meanwhile our children are enjoying on the sand.
+If you're going to Menorca with children, you can't miss Es Grau Beach, a wonderful beach which is very shallow.
+You can relax on the beach meanwhile your children are enjoying on the sand.

-Es Grau Beach, is just 7km from Mahón.
+Es Grau Beach is 7km away from Mahón.
 It's a mandatory beach if you go to Menorca with children, cause you will have to go so far to find deep water.
-So that's a good point to enjoy a fully relaxing day on the beach.
+So that's a good point to enjoy a relaxing day on the beach.

-The beach itself, begins in the village.
-There's nice parking we can park the car at not many meters.
-We have to cross a small bridge, and we will be there.
-It's very long, and it has a small hill just in the middle.
+The beach itself begins in the village.
+There's nice parking where you can park the car close to the beach.
+You have to cross a small bridge, and we will be there.
+It's very long, and it has a small hill in the middle.
 Why not going to the top to take a nice selfie?
-It's just for 2 minutes.
+It's only for 2 minutes.

-If you arrive at the beach, and you see there's a lot of seaweed on the shore, a good option is to walk until the end of the beach because probably there will be less.
-It's weird that this happens in full summer; Administrations used to remove the algae, like in all the other touristic beaches of Menorca.
+If you go to the beach and see there's a lot of seaweed on the shore, a good option is to walk until the end of the cala.
+Probably there will be less there.
+Weirdly this happens in summer, as companies used to remove the algae before the summer.

-Also there's an small supermarket, in case we have any urgency.
+Also, there's a small supermarket, in case we have any urgency.
 It's in the street behind Can Bernadet Restaurant.

 Colom Island was bought in 2018 by 4 million euros to businessman Victor Madera.
 Although the interior of the island is private, all their beaches and shores are public.
 We are not gonna have any problem to enjoy them.